rdela/rdela.com/posts/jetsun-ani-rinpoche/index.md

-_I translated the text below from the Vajrayana.it article [Jetsun Ani Sherab Chotso Rinpoche](http://www.vajrayana.it/jetsun_ani_rinpoche.htm), which was the source of the image above as&nbsp;well._
+_I translated the text below from the Vajrayana.it article [Jetsun Ani Sherab Chotso Rinpoche](http://www.vajrayana.it/jetsun_ani_rinpoche.htm), which was the source of the accompanying image as&nbsp;well._

 Jetsun Khacho Wangmo, also known as Ani Sherab Chotso Rinpoche, is one of the few Lama women in Tibet and is authorized to give initiations and teachings.
 She